omega8cc/boa/docs/INSTGRP.md

-bounded time for the account's own provision tasks, skips a still-busy account and an account frozen for a migration (`log/proxied.pid`, the marker every other root writer honours; `--force` overrides), and defers (exit 5, a note in the upgrade report) while any fetched root-run writer on the box still carries the box-wide form (`instgrp check`): an old `fix-drupal-*` script or nightly worker would write `users` back on its next pass, and an old `websh` would lock the tenant out of its shell.
+bounded time for the account's own provision tasks, skips a still-busy account and an account frozen for a migration (`log/proxied.pid`, the marker every other root writer honours; `--force` overrides), and defers a FIRST conversion (exit 5, a note in the upgrade report) while any fetched root-run writer on the box still carries the box-wide form, or while the BOA release that carries the Octopus arm has not stamped the box yet (`/var/log/boa/instgrp-arm.ready.txt`, written at the tail of that release's barracuda pass; `instgrp check` shows both): an old `fix-drupal-*` script or nightly worker would write `users` back on its next pass, an old `websh` would lock the tenant out of its shell, and on a box that only received the fetched tools ahead of its upgrade (a staged publish) the tar's own Octopus and system libraries still write the box-wide group.
+An account that is already converted takes its read-only re-pass regardless of the stamp.
 A skipped or refused account is reported in the upgrade report (the `ALRT:` line the octopus report reads); nothing retries it before the next upgrade.
 Every BOA writer over account trees derives the group per account